Toyota Mirai Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota Mirai are $1,820 a year for full coverage insurance.
-Comprehensive costs an estimated $388, collision insurance costs $822, and liability insurance is $452.
-A liability-only policy costs around $504 a year, and high-risk insurance costs around $3,980.
-Teens cost the most to insure at up to $6,678 a year.
+U.S. average insurance rates for a Toyota Mirai are $1,820 a year including full coverage.
+Comprehensive insurance costs an estimated $388, collision insurance costs $822, and liability is estimated at $452.
+Liability-only coverage costs approximately $504 a year, and high-risk coverage costs $3,980 or more.
+Teen drivers pay the highest rates at up to $6,678 a year.

 Average premium for full coverage: $1,820

-Prices are based on $500 physical damage insurance deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 states and for all Mirai models.
+Prices include $500 deductibles, liability coverage up to 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and for all Mirai models.

-For the average driver, Toyota Mirai insurance rates range from as low as $504 for your basic liability-only policy to the much higher price of $3,980 for a driver required to buy high-risk insurance.
+For an average driver, Toyota Mirai insurance prices range from as low as $504 for basic liability insurance to the much higher price of $3,980 for a high-risk driver policy.

-Choosing to live in a large city has a significant impact on the price of insurance.
-More rural locations are shown to have a lower frequency of physical damage claims than cities with more traffic congestion.
-The example below illustrates how location impacts insurance prices.
+Living in a larger city can have significant affects on the price of auto insurance.
+More rural locations have a lower frequency of comprehensive and collision claims than larger metro areas.
+The example below illustrates the effect of geographic area on insurance prices.

-The examples above illustrate why everyone should compare rates quotes for a targeted area and risk profile, rather than relying on averaged prices.
+The ranges above highlight why everyone should get quotes for a targeted area and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.